Henry taking positives from opening Monaco defeat

 "The game could have turned in our favour, but it didn't.
 In addition, we lost [Radamel] Falcao at the beginning.
 It wasn't the dream scenario."

-Henry's second game is a trip to Club Brugge in the Champions League on Wednesday.
+Henry's second game is a trip to Club Brugge in the Champions League on Thursday (AEDT).